 Make sure your setup is sorted before you start

-With that in mind, it’s vital to ensure your indoor training setup is running as efficiently as possible: make sure you’ve fuelled correctly, have a full water bottle to hand, a fan to keep you cool, and you’ve got some suitably motivational music lined up to last the full duration of the test.
+With that in mind, it’s vital to ensure your Zwift setup is running as efficiently as possible: make sure you’ve fuelled correctly, have a full water bottle to hand, a fan to keep you cool, and some suitably motivating music lined up that will last the full duration of the test.